DaveMcEwan/dmpvl/prs/paper/EngineeringDevelopmentThroughChanges/EngineeringDevelopmentThroughChanges.md

 Pull Request Processes
 ----------------------

-As with any form of engineering, it is standard practise (and indeed essential) for all produced works go through a review process before being accepted by the wider team, business group, and company.
+As with any form of engineering, it is standard practice (and indeed essential) for all produced works go through a review process before being accepted by the wider team, business group, and company.
 A pull request is simply the term for asking one or more people to check that